IoannisPapageorgiou/Replication_BCTX/README.md

 Each one of these folders contains:

-1) The datasets used for the correspnding table/figure
+1) The data used for the correspnding table/figure
 2) The code used to generate the BCT-X forecasting results
 3) The code used to generate the forecasting results of alternative methods